 Inflammation is something that is often spoken about, as the problem is the root cause of many types of disease.
 Inflammation itself isn’t necessarily bad, as it does provide some protection to our health.
 A problem arises when we are exposed to chronic inflammation, which can cause minor problems such as a longer time needed to heal a wound, to more serious ones such as diabetes and cancer.

-The best way in which we can fight against inflammation is to make sure that we are eating the proper diet, as many of our foods greatly influence the inflammation in our bodies.
+The best way in which we can fight against inflammation is to make sure that we are eating the proper diet, as many of our foods greatly influence the inflammation in our bodies, such as hemp oil.
 A diet high in hydrogenated fats, sodium, sugar, is one we want to avoid, which we can do by making the right food choices.
 Here are some of the foods you need to be eating to reduce your inflammation, and to keep your health top-notch.

 Studies such as one which was published in the Public Library of Science, show that regular consumption of blueberries can significantly reduce inflammation, and fight certain diseases.
 This is due to blueberries being rich in a whole host of antioxidants, specifically anthocyanins which affect our genes.